agilecrm/nodejs/README.md

 Agile CRM Node.js API
 =====================

-Agile CRM is a new breed CRM.
-You can sign up @ [AgileCRM.com](https://my.agilecrm.com/register).
+Agile CRM is a new breed CRM software with sales and marketing automation.
+You can sign up @ [AgileCRM.com](https://www.agilecrm.com/).

 Requirements
 ------------